fardog/secureoperator/README.md

       lookup will be performed.
 However if the addresses change while the service is running, you will need to restart the service to provide new addresses.

-Information on the usage of these options is available with `secure-operator --help`.

 ## Help Wanted

-secureoperator could be greatly enhanced by community contributions!
+doh-proxy could be greatly enhanced by community contributions!
 The following areas could use work:

 * More thorough unit tests
 * Installable packages for your favorite Linux distributions
-* Documentation on deploying secureoperator to a local network
+* Documentation on deploying doh-proxy to a local network

 ### Known Issues

-Cloudflare is not fully tested yet; it should work for common cases, however:
+* **Only HTTP GET Request implemented**

-* EDNS is not supported; this is an intentional choice by Cloudflare, which means any EDNS setting you provide when using Cloudflare as a provider will be silently ignored.
+* EDNS is not supported except google; this is an intentional choice by Cloudflare, which means any EDNS setting you provide when using Cloudflare as a provider will be silently ignored.

 For a production environment, the Google provider (default) is your best option today.
-If you're brave, please test Cloudflare and [report any issues][issues]!
+Welcome [report any issues][issues] if you run to a panic!

 ## Acknowledgments